top of page

 Red Iron "I" Beam

-Red iron structures, utilizing iron and steel with hot-rolled I-beams, offer exceptional strength and durability for heavy loads, large clear spans up to 300 feet, and conditions like seismic activity, high winds, or fires, with a lifespan exceeding 50 years.
-Upfront costs are higher per square foot due to robust foundations, labor-intensive manufacturing, and heavy materials, but they provide long-term savings through low maintenance.
+Red iron structures, utilizing iron and steel with hot-rolled I-beams, offer exceptional strength and durability for heavy loads.
+Supporting large clear spans up to 300 feet, and easily handling conditions like seismic activity, high winds, or fires, with a lifespan that can exceed 50 years.
+Upfront costs are higher per square foot due to robust foundations, labor-intensive manufacturing, and heavy materials, but they provide long-term savings through low maintenance for their entire lifespan.
+They can support small-large openings and large spans width wise easily.
 Installation is easier with fewer connections and no custom cuts.
 Red iron is protective against mold and fire.

 gmail listing pic #8.jpg